kyma-project/community/sig-and-wg/sig-core/proposals/application-connector-as-addon.md

 ### Helm chart with the Application Connector

-There will be a separate Helm chart which will install all necesarry items:
+There will be a separate Helm chart which will install all necessary items:

 - Remote Environment CRD
-- Nging-Ingress controller
+- Nginx-Ingress controller
 - Connector service
 - Metadata service
 - Remote Environment broker
 - A Remote Environment operator
 - UI for Application Connector need to be added as well.
 It must be discussed with Swinka team.

-The helm chart can be used manually and can be integrated with Kyma addons, Kyma bundles for service catalog or kyma core as gardener addon, [Bouquet](https://github.com/gardener/bouquet).
+The helm chart can be used manually and can be integrated with Kyma addons, Kyma bundles for service catalog or Kyma core as Gardener addon, [Bouquet](https://github.com/gardener/bouquet).

 ### Remote Environment Operator